soukudom/Sample-IOx-BRKOPS-2490/IoT-Orchestrator/README.md

 5. Finally, the data Reiver Application will receive the MQTT data. \
 ![Onboarded BLE Sensors](img/iot-orchestrator3.png)

+> *Note*: The Onboard Application, Control Application, and Data Receiver Application are three separate components.
+The Onboard Application handles device registration and authentication, the Control Application manages commands and control messages to the devices, and the Data Receiver Application collects and processes data from the sensors.
+In this example, we use a simplified setup where all three components are configured from a single Linux machine.

 ## Supported BLE beacon formats

 The provided Python decoder supports standard **BLE advertisement** formats and is vendor independent.